FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Taking a Look at the Impact for All Countries
-Since the data for each province is not present in all dates(some provinces were not continuiously recordered for all dates), we can not simply get the last date(2/22/2020) and aggregate the values, instead let's the last entry for each province and aggregate confirmed # for the provinces.
+Since the data for each province is not present in all dates(some provinces were not continuiously recordered for all dates), we can not simply get the last date(2/22/2020) and aggregate the values, instead let's the last entry for each province and aggregate confirmed # for the provinces; we can safely assume the

 ```python
 # let's aggregate by the country instead of province